shreks7/crazyflie-android-no-otg/README.md

 crazyflie-android-client-no-otg
 ===============================

-Fly Crazyflie with Android device, even if you dont have a PS3/XBOX controller or an OTG cable.
+Fly Crazyflie with an Android device, even if you dont have a PS3/XBOX controller or an OTG cable.

 This has two parts -